 R2OC encourages the community to join us in supporting FIRST Robotics and STEM education.
-We look forward to seeing everyone again at next year's competition .
+We look forward to seeing everyone at the competition.

 John Petrick (announcer): "I have emceed many regional robotics competitions through the Midwest, and this one ranks up there with the best, the organization, facilities, fans."

 Bob Trojan (local manufacturer): "Seeing the playing field, erected the night before and walking through the pit areas where each team worked on their robot was magic.
 The passion of so many students and mentors could easily be felt.
 Everyone was having fun."

 Participating Team: "One day format was wonderful and made event very assessable to my team.
 Finding a way that every team could participate in elimination rounds was wonderful and a great example of gracious professionalism.
 The entire competition was fantastic."

 Participating Team: "It was amazing to think it was so perfect on your first attempt.
 I think you have set the bar pretty high for upcoming years."